 • Ride a sampan or ‘junk boat’

 Those flashy red wooden boats that you see on Victoria Harbour are no other than the traditional sampans or junk boats that were typically used in the olden times.
-There are not a lot of providers available today, but you can take your pick among 3, which you can find here.
-(Fare starts at about HKD $120 per person)
+There are not a lot of providers available today, but you can enjoy a ride with “DukLing” which even provides the option of riding their sampan boats during the Symphony of Lights.
+To book with them, go here.

 • Shop around Causeway Bay